 In addition to the structural difference and advantage of a fiberglass travel trailer, the fact it can be towed behind most SUVs and cars makes the lightweight camper very attractive to potential buyers.

-The History of Fiberglass Travel Trailers
+A Brief History of Fiberglass Travel Trailers

 According to the history of fiberglass travel trailers on Wikipedia, the fiberglass body construction entered the U.S. scene in 1971 with the introduction of the first U.S. produced mini travel trailer, called the Playpac.